Kidswatter/Kidsybot/Configuration-file.md

     Username = your_bots_email@foo.com
     Password = bots_pass

+In the `review` version of the bot, you can specify a token instead.
+This is obtained by [creating a bot user](https://discordapp.com/developers/applications/me).

+    Token = bot_token

 ## Permissions

 You need your id, not the bot's id.
 The bot does not own the bot, you do.